Slightowl/IDHL-webapp/README.md

 This test should be **no more than 1 hour**.
 Good luck!

-Est time took - 3hr ~
+Est time took - 3hr ~ o_o

+Thoughts -
+I think the concepts are *just* about there, had a bit of issue implementing it.
+Think with a few more hours could get it done but I don't want to go too much over the recommneded time allowance.
+Will defintely revist this and these concepts.
+Happy to discuss how I got.

 Tasks